It all began with a promise

 To understand how to make world-class teas, we reached out to pioneers across

-the industry - from Rajah Banerjee at Darjeeling’s legendary Makaibari Estate, the world’s first certified organic tea garden, to the Tinjure Cooperative in Nepal, one of the first community-owned tea production facility in the Indian subcontinent.
+the industry - from Rajah Banerjee at Darjeeling’s legendary Makaibari Estate, the world’s first certified organic tea garden, to the Tinjure Cooperative in Nepal, one of the first community-owned tea production facilities in the Indian subcontinent.
 These progressive leaders serve as our mentors for our work in Kumaon, and we’re proud to offer their teas alongside the Kumaon ones in our collection.
-Together we’re creating the next generation of Indian teas.

 It’s a joy to share the discovery of new teas and innovative practices with our fellow tea drinkers.
+Keep the kettle on and your cups full.
 Cheers!